Governance at Corbridge Middle School

 My own children came to Corbridge Middle School over 17 years ago.
 Now as a retired secondary school teacher I want to give something back, especially as I am passionate about the opportunities available in a middle school setting.

-Christine Merrell, Co-opted Governor
+Mark Warland, Co-opted Governor

 I have been a governor at CMS for the past six years.
 As a resident of Corbridge and Assistant Headteacher at Ponteland High School, I am able to bring both knowledge of the local community and the next stage in students’ education to the governing body.
 As a head of faculty for a large department I have experience of school appraisal systems and performance related pay along with curriculum development and assessment all of which support me as a governor on two committees.
 I have two young children who will be attending Corbridge Middle School in the future.